mikro-orm/mikro-orm/README.md

 > it before request processing middleware like `queryParser` or `bodyParser`, so definitely
 > register the context after them.

-More info about `RequestContext` is described [here](https://mikro-orm.io/identity-map/#request-context).
+More info about `RequestContext` is described [here](https://mikro-orm.io/docs/identity-map/#request-context).

-Now you can start defining your entities (in one of the `entitiesDirs` folders).
+Now you can start defining your entities (in one of the `entities` folders).
 This is how simple entity can look like in mongo driver:

 **`./entities/MongoBook.ts`**